 We want to ensure our gut health is in check, promoting overall sound health.
 This is where probiotics may play a role.
 Certain factors could see your "good" bacteria levels deplete (poor nutrition, stress, being on antibiotics etc) so a high quality probiotic may boost your immune system, improve nutrient absorption and replenish the good bacteria.

 You've probably heard of fish oil and the benefits.
 Omega 3 fatty acids are key in improving brain function, regulating blood pressure and for overall bodily functionality.
-You can eat 2 to 3 portions of fish weekly, take a fish oil supplement, or like me include plenty of walnuts and flaxseed in the diet.
+You can eat 2 to 3 portions of fish weekly, take a fish oil supplement, or like me take a reputable algae soft gel and include plenty of walnuts and flaxseed in the diet.

 Beta alanine is a performance enhancing supplement, specifically aimed at the muscular endurance system.
 It's a modified version of the amino acid Alanine and has been shown to improve performance in the gym, "buffering" that lactic acid threshold, which essentially means you could usually perform an additional rep or two.
 This can be key in sports performance, so could be worth a try.
 There is a common side effect mind - paresthesia - a "tingly" or itchy feeling, when consumed.
 It's absolutely harmless mind.